 Emergency Operations Plan - The district has a written Emergency Operations Plan (EOP) that includes the four primary areas of prevention, mitigation, response and recovery as well as 31 different crisis scenarios used for staff training and emergency response planning.

-School Resource Officers Cedar Hill ISD officers serving on each campus.
+Cedar Hill ISD Police Department: Officers serving on each secondary campus and support all campuses.
 These highly trained officers build positive relationships with students and help ensure safety campuses for students and staff.

 Safety Audits - In addition to the required campus and facility safety audits conducted every three years, the district periodically has independent safety and security audits using outside subject matter experts per the district's Strategic Plan.